orcudy/rdtp/README.md

 RDTP is an implementation of the Go-Back-N reliable data transfer protocol over UDP.
 The repository includes both sender (server) and receiver (client) programs.

-The project was created for CS118 (Introduction to Computer Networks) at UCLA during the Fall of 2015.
-The project was created over the course of 4 weeks by Chris Orcutt and Chloe Drazen.
+The project was created in 4 weeks by Chris Orcutt and Chloe Drazen for CS118 (Introduction to Computer Networks) at UCLA during the Fall of 2015.

 For all inquiries, please contact Chris Orcutt at orcutt.chris@gmail.com.

-##Building
+###Building

 Build the client and server programs by navigating to the project directory and running the `make` utility.

 This builds both a `client` and `server` executable.
 From the root directory of the project, the executables can be found in `bin/client` and `bin/server`.

-##Running
+###Running

-###Server
+#####Server

 The `server` program can be run with the following options:

 `[--port, -p] portno` -- sets the server port number to *portno*

-`[--timeout, -t] timeoutInterval` -- sets the server timeout interval for data retransmission
+`[--timeout, -t] timeoutInterval` -- sets the server timeout interval for data retransmission to *timeoutInterval*

-`[-window, -w] windowSize` -- sets the server window size for the Go-Back-N reliable  data transfer protocol
+`[-window, -w] windowSize` -- sets the server window size for the Go-Back-N reliable data transfer protocol to *windowSize*

 `[--verbose, -v]` -- prints protocol information to the console